 • Badge 2 (length of ownership).
 Land Registry filings on acquisition and disposal.
 Self-explanatory on duration but read alongside circumstance-of-realisation evidence.

 • Badge 3 (frequency of similar transactions).
-Five-year transaction history for the taxpayer and any connected persons.
-HMRC sometimes pulls the broader portfolio of associated companies and family members where common-control or family-connection patterns suggest the disposing person is part of a wider trading operation.
+Five-year transaction history for you and any connected persons.
+HMRC sometimes pulls the broader portfolio of associated companies and family members where common-control or family-connection patterns suggest you are part of a wider trading operation.

 • Badge 4 (supplementary work).
 Contractor invoices, planning correspondence, building control certificates, before-and-after photographs, and capital allowances claims (which inadvertently evidence trading activity in some cases).